The Caller (1987 film)

 The Caller is a 1987 mystery thriller film starring Malcolm McDowell and Madolyn Smith, distributed independently by Empire Pictures.
-The film appears at first to be a straightforward story about a man wanting to use a girl's telephone, but things aren't as they seem.
+The film appears at first to be a straightforward story about a man wanting to use a girl's telephone, but things are not as they seem.
 Similar to a stage play, it is set in a primary location with only two actors.
 The film was shot in the Lazio region of Italy.

 Special effects were supervised by John Carl Buechler, known for his long list of film credits including Friday the 13th Part VII: The New Blood, A Nightmare on Elm Street 4: The Dream Master, and Re-Animator.

-Synopsis
+Plot

 A mysterious man ("The Caller") joins a woman ("The Girl") in a forest cabin.
 The Caller initially claims that his car has broken down and he needs to use her telephone.
 Things quickly become suspicious as they examine each other's stories for inconsistencies.
 The Girl claims that she caused the accident to lure the man up so she can kill him.
 The man claims that he is a police officer, investigating the possibility that the woman has killed her own family.

 Neither claim stands up well to scrutiny.
 The climax reveals that the situation is actually a weekly experiment (similar to an escape room), where "points" are awarded to the Girl for finding flaws in the Caller's story.
 The reward for obtaining 50 points (which is nearly impossible) is to be freed from the experiment.

 An altercation occurs, and The Caller is shocked by an electrical outlet, revealing its robotic endoskeleton.
 The Caller reveals that one thousand parents remain in "the experiment", separated from their children as motivation.
 The Girl sprints to the temporarily unprotected perimeter in the woods, but is distracted by echoing calls from her child.
 A second Caller appears to recapture the Girl, mock her attempt, and "start over" the experiment.